New Port Richey Product Liability Lawyer

 Generally speaking, there are implied, and usually expressed, warranties that a manufacturer makes when fabricating a product for use in the marketplace.
-The three most common types of product liability cases involve injuries or death due to:
+The three most common types of product liability cases involve injuries or wrongful death due to:

 - There is a design defect associated with the product.
 When the design of the product is defective, then typically every product made coming off the assembly line is dangerous;